- Comfy, comfy comfy

-If you need a recovery day shoe or a long-distance slow run trainer, this is a great option.
+If you need a recovery day shoe or a long-distance slow run trainer, I established in my runs that this is a great option.

-Ultimately if you are looking for comfort, stability, plushness and to not break the bank, at £140 the Clifton 8 is a fantastic choice.
+Ultimately if you are looking for comfort, stability, plushness and to not break the bank, at $130, I vouch for the Clifton 8 as a fantastic choice.

 Who should not buy it

 Don’t buy the Clifton 8 if you are looking for: